Skip to content

 int_container.updated(value="string") # Raises TypeError

-Conversion to Dictionary
+Conversion to Mappings and JSON

 You can convert a State instance to a dictionary using the to_mapping method: